View the Executive Summary for this brief.

 - Financial Institutions and Consumer Protection Securities

 Housing is mainly regulated at the state and local levels.
 In the 1980s, many federal housing programs “had been scrapped as inefficient, subject to fraud and abuse, or too expensive,” and policymakers acknowledged that local communities might be able to provide housing more efficiently than HUD through the creation of block grants and tax credits.

 States and municipalities administer public housing and local rental assistance programs with funding through various sources.
 For example, San Francisco’s Direct Access to Housing Program deploys city and federal funds, whereas The San Francisco Housing First Program uses only city funds.
-See the available programs in your state.
-Also see your state’s housing finance agency and the public housing authorities in your state.
+See your state’s available programs, housing finance agency, and public housing authorities.

 States also play a large role in homeless assistance programs.
 For example, while there are 33 federal programs “that explicitly flagged homeless individuals as beneficiaries,” federal funding works as part of a larger network.
 New York City spent $3.2 billion on homeless programs in 2019, and federal programs provided $134 million.